 Things that may aid your activity management:

-Pedometer (gives more objective sense of actual activity)
+Pedometer to keep steps per day even (gives more objective sense of actual activity)

 Heart rate monitor

 Diary (record activity, food, emotions, symptoms) for delayed reactions

 Kitchen timer to limit activity (including mental tasks)

 Exercise apps designed for interval training (adjust timing to activity and rest cycles)